Going broke – it’s something that can happen to us all. It happened to me and this is the story of how it went down.

 Quitting football meant that I had to figure out a new way to pay for college.
 So, I did what most students were doing, which was take out student loans.

-I found the student loan process to be shocking because up until that point in life I wasn’t aware of just how easy it was to take on debt.
+It was shockingly easy to take on student debt.
 I could just walk into some random campus office, wait in line, sign some papers and walk out with tens of thousands of dollars per year.
 No parent, no counseling, no hoops to jump through or questions asked.

 What was even more fascinating was that I could take out more than the minimum needed to cover the cost of tuition.
 So, like any teen would – I took out enough student loan money to buy a car and fund a lifestyle consisting of daily chipotle and random splurges.